frederickobrien/the-whale-lines/news/democrats-unconcerned-by-reports-joe-biden-is-the-zodiac-killer.md

 ---

-title: Democrats ‘unconcerned’ by reports that Joe Biden is the Zodiac Killer
+title: Democrats ‘unconcerned’ by reports Joe Biden is the Zodiac Killer
 date: 2020-03-30
+description: The Democratic Party ‘could not be more behind’ presumptive presidential nominee Joe Biden despite pretty compelling evidence that he is guilty of murdering at least seven people.

 ---